NCAR/openiotwx/docs/introduction/ideals.md

 aspects of our environment around us.
 We advise all members of our community to review and regularly reflect on the core ideals outlined here.

-The goals and core ideals of the open IoTwx project is _to advance low cost IoT based geoscience observational projects_ via four objectives that align with and build upon the National Science Foundation's (NSF) investments in the EarthCube Community, ACCESS/Jetstream, 3D printed weather stations (aka "Open IoTWx") and future needs:
+The goals and core ideals of the openIoTwx project is _to advance low cost IoT based geoscience observational projects_ via four objectives that align with and build upon the National Science Foundation's (NSF) investments in the EarthCube Community, ACCESS/Jetstream, 3D printed weather stations (aka "openIoTWx") and future needs:

 (1) create an open, diverse, community-driven and community-managed ecosystem to